jonlinca/ACLandR/README.md

 Error detail: Error in UseMethod("predict"): no applicable method for 'predict' applied to an object class of "randomForest"
 ```
 The function built within R, when its called, can't see 'predict'.
 This is because it has not been loaded.
 Load it within the function with library(randomForest).

+## What's next?
+Now that you've deployed and productionized your model, time to continue your agile thinking about your audit analytics pipeline.

+* Are you responsible for monitoring the health of a model?
+* Are there any exceptions that are higher than you predicted?

+Export them to an exception spreadsheet or upload them into ACL GRC or ACL Results Manager so you can follow up on them with your team, and feed any new findings back to your Data Scientist.

+If you're responsible for creating the model, you'll be adding new features all the time.
+Make sure when you load in a new RDA model, that you also update the value*x* columns that are feeding the function.